alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre-apache-guacamole.md

     },
     "remoteDesktopProvider": "Which remote desktop provider to use.
-Either 'ApacheGuacamole' (recommended) or 'CoCalc' (tier 0/1 only) or 'MicrosoftRDS' (tier 2/3 only)", "dataAdminIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using to transfer sensitive data to/from the secure Azure storage area (if not specified then Turing IP addresses will be used).", "azureAdminGroupName" : "[Optional] Azure Security Group that admins of this SRE will belong to.
+Either 'ApacheGuacamole' (recommended) or 'CoCalc' (tier 0/1 only) or 'MicrosoftRDS' (tier 2/3 only)", "dataAdminIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using to transfer sensitive data to/from the secure Azure storage area (if not specified then Turing IP addresses will be used).", "deploymentIpAddresses": "[Optional] A list of one or more IP addresses which admins will be using when deploying the SRE (if not specified then deployment commands from any IP address will be permitted).", "azureAdminGroupName" : "[Optional] Azure Security Group that admins of this SRE will belong to.
 If not specified then the same one as the SHM will be used.", "domain": "[Optional] The fully qualified domain name for the SRE.
 If not specified then <SRE ID>.<SHM domain> will be used.", "databases": "[Optional] A list of one or more database flavours from the following list ('MSSQL', 'PostgreSQL').
 For example ['MSSQL', 'PostgreSQL'] would deploy both an MS-SQL and a PostgreSQL database.",